The Anthony Meindl’s Actor Workshop Student Code of Ethics

-Is defined as any nonconsensual, intentional physical contact of a sexual nature, such as unwelcome physical contact with a person’s genitals, buttocks, or breasts.
+Sexual assault is defined as any nonconsensual, intentional physical contact of a sexual nature, such as unwelcome physical contact with a person’s thigh, genitals, buttocks, or breasts.
 Sexual assault occurs when the act is committed by: a) physical force, violence, threat, or intimidation; b) ignoring the objections of another person; c) causing another’s intoxication or impairment through the use of alcohol or other drugs; and/or d) taking advantage of another person’s incapacitation, helplessness, or other inability to consent.

 - Pulling out an actual knife in character during a scene.

 - Forcing your way into another person’s car or cab when leaving a class, rehearsal, show, or any AMAW event or after socializing after those events.

 - Repeated reference to a performer’s actual race regardless of the race of their character.

 - Writing sketches and providing situations referencing faculty or actual students (non-public figures) in a derogatory or insulting manner.

 - Continuing to communicate (attempt to communicate) via text, calls, messaging or emails after being asked to stop.

 - Following someone else home from class, rehearsal, audition, show, or AMAW event.

 - Pressure for a date or a romantic or intimate relationship.

 - Unnecessary and unwelcome references to various parts of the body.